-Plastic bowling balls are basically what all the house balls are made of.
+Plastic bowling balls, also called polyester balls, are basically the same materials and performance as house balls.
 These balls will have a basic pancake weight block design and will not allow for very much track flare.
-These balls are excellent for children and beginners who are new to the game and want to have a ball that fits their hand correctly, and learn the basics of the game.
+These balls are excellent for children and beginners who are new to the game and want to have a ball that fits their hand correctly and want to learn the basics of the game.
 These balls will not hook very much, but are effective for playing a straighter line to the pins.
 Higher average bowlers benefit from plastic as well by using these balls to shoot spares.
-The predictability of the ball's hook will help keep it on line.
+The predictability of the ball's limited hook will help keep it on line.

 Urethane balls were introduced in the early 1980's.
-This material is more durable than plastic, and has more surface friction and better contact with the lane than plastic balls.
-This ball is usually the next step up from plastic and will allow you to play a small hook to the pocket with less deflection compared to the plastic ball.
+This material generally has improved durability than polyester and has more surface friction for better contact with the lane.
+This ball is usually the next step up from plastic and will allow you to play an early but small hook to the pocket with less deflection compared to the polyester products.
 There are a few more options available as far as the shape of the core.
 This will allow the ball to flare a little more, adding more hook potential to the ball.

 Reactive resin balls were introduced in the early 1990's.
+When this ball was introduced, it was the start of a whole new revolution to the game and the science and technology continue to evolve these 30 years later! reactive balls are the most popular among bowlers.
 Manufacturers created this coverstock by putting additives in the urethane formula to create a "tacky" feel to the ball.
-Resin balls are also known as reactive urethane.
 This created a much bigger reaction in the bowling ball.
 This was especially noticed toward the back end of the lane in front of the pins.
-Bowlers are able to create severe angles to the pocket.
-When this ball was introduced, it was the start of a whole new revolution to the game.
+Bowlers are able to create larger angles to the pocket.
 Bowlers with less hand action were now able to compete with the big crankers.
 This new coverstock was even nicknamed the "cheater ball" anytime someone was using it.
 This was because this new cover seemed to have no respect for the oil, and would hook back to the pocket from almost anywhere.
 You now saw the straighter players using the same angle to the pocket that the crankers would play.
 The scoring pace has picked up an incredible amount since the invention of this material.
 Because this cover reacts so much harder, it will also be a little more erratic at times as well.
 The nature of this cover is to skid more through the oil and react very sharply to the drier part of the lane.
 There is a much bigger variety of core shapes with this cover, and technology has allowed for this material to get more predictable as each generation of new resin is made.
 The range of hook is much greater and the balls are able to be more finely tuned to the bowler's game now.

 Particle urethane was introduced by Brunswick in the late 1990's.
 This coverstock was the next revolution in bowling balls and is now being used by the majority of the ball manufacturers.
 The coverstock has an entirely different feel to it.
 The ball resembles a "fuzzy" feel when you rub your hand across it.
 This is because additives such as glass, mica, and PET have been mixed into the urethane resin.
 What this does is give the ball a sort of traction effect with the lanes, sort of like an all weather or studded tire does on the highway.
 The heavier the oil that is being used to combat the resin balls doesn't seem to hold the ball back any.
 With a particle ball, you are going to get a look similar to urethane balls of the past.
 This incorporates the benefits of both materials.
 You get the predictability of the urethane balls, with the hook and power of a resin ball.
 This ball will give you a strong even arcing reaction that still lets you cut through the oil letting you stay aggressive with your shot.